Seilamuk/Seilamuk-/unity/Unity-Android-Advanced-Usage.md

 **Parameters**<br></br>
 *logo* the logo resource name under the Resources folder (default is the icon resource from the manifest).

+> **NOTE:** if you provide a custom logo, please follow these steps:
+> Click on the logo image in the Resources folder
+> On the menu on the right, under 'Texture Type' choose 'Advanced'
+> Check 'Read/Write Enabled'
+> Under 'Format' change to one of the following: "RGB 24 bit"
+> Click "Apply"

 ####► Set the orientation
 > **```public SplashConfig setOrientation(StartAppWrapper.SplashConfig.Orientation orientation)```**<br></br>